 The management and administration of land in the NWT occurs in a unique context and is influenced by distinct social, economic and cultural factors and complex regulatory considerations.
-The NWT land management system features a unique land ownership structure that includes public lands, Indigenous owned settlement lands, federal lands, and private lands; a complex regulatory regime governing the use of land, water, and resources; Lands, Resources, and Self-government Negotiations and Agreements; Aboriginal Rights and Consultation requirements.
+The NWT land management system features a unique land ownership structure that includes public lands, Indigenous owned settlement lands, federal lands, and private lands; a complex regulatory regime governing the use of land, water, and resources;

+Lands, Resources, and Self-government Negotiations and Agreements; Aboriginal Rights and Consultation requirements.

-The Regional Superintendent, Land and Water, South Slave must possess an in-depth understanding of this distinctly northern environment within which the GNWT's land management, water resources management and administration obligations are carried out and possess the ability to provide strategic direction and leadership that is reflective of departmental goals, objectives and priorities.
+The Superintendent, Land and Water, North Slave must possess an in-depth understanding of this distinctly northern environment within which the GNWT's land management, water resource management, and administration obligations are carried out and possess the ability to provide strategic direction and leadership that is reflective of departmental goals, objectives and priorities.

-The Regional Superintendent, Land and Water, South Slave is located in Fort Smith and is a member of the Senior Management Team.
-Directly reporting to the position are the Manager Resource Management Fort Smith; Manager Resource Management Hay River; Water Resource Officers; and Corporate Services Officer; .
-The position manages a combined staff of 9, with 3 staff are located in the Hay River, including the Manager, Resource Management Hay River; 1 senior position; 1 junior position; and a budget estimated at \$1.9M.
+The Superintendent North Slave is located in Yellowknife and is a member of the Senior Management Team.
+Directly reporting to the position are Manager, Diamond Resource Management; Manager, Resource Management; Water Resource Officers; Corporate Services Officer; Lands Officer; and Land Use Advisor.
+The position manages a combined staff of 15 and an estimated budget of \$3.1M.